Melissa Gatto

-Melissa Gatto Regonha (born May 2, 1996) is a Brazilian professional mixed martial artist who currently fights in the women's flyweight division of the Ultimate Fighting Championship.
+Melissa Gatto (born May 2, 1996) is a Brazilian professional mixed martial artist who currently fights in the women's flyweight division of the Ultimate Fighting Championship.

 Background

 Gatto was born and grew up in Toledo, Paraná, Brazil, with an older and a younger brother.
 Following her big brother, she started training Kung Fu at the age of eight.
 Gradually she picked up also other disciplines eventually drifting to mixed martial arts in order to challenge herself.
 She attended Western Paraná State University from where she graduated with bachelor's degree in languages.

 Mixed martial arts career

 Early career

 Gatto racked up a record of 6–0–2 in Brazilian regional circuit before signing a contract with the UFC.
 In her last bout before the UFC, she submitted fellow future UFC fighter Karol Rosa with a first round kimura at Nação Cyborg 3.